linagora/ToM-server/packages/logger/README.md

 This loggger has a predefined format which is:
 `LEVEL | Date in ISO format | log message`

-Between date and log message it is possible to add some details:
+Between date and log message it is possible to add request details:
 * ip: ip address where the request comes from
 * matrixUserId: id of the user which sent the request
 * requestURL: requested url